stephaneeybert/musicng/README.md

 ## Build

-Run `ng build --prod --base-href /stephaneeybert/ng-zero/` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `ng build` command for a development build.
+Use the `ng build --prod` command for a production build.
+Use the `ng build --prod --base-href /stephaneeybert/ng-zero/` command for a build to be deployed on GitPages.

 ## Running unit tests